Get 20% off your order with the code WINTER20!

 Sleeping on your stomach: The one to avoid as much as possible

 Sleeping on your stomach is something many people are used to doing.
 However, it can cause pain and discomfort, as this position can create excessive curvature of the spine.
 However, some people prefer this position to reduce snoring and sleep apnea.
-If you prefer to sleep on your stomach, use a flat pillow to reduce pressure on your neck, which can be very uncomfortable, even painful.
+If you prefer to sleep on your stomach, use a flat pillow to reduce pressure on your neck, which can be very uncomfortable or even painful.

 What to remember here